footesamr/Foote-Resume/docs/index.md

 `2018-2021`
 __Brigham Young University - Idaho__, Rexburg, ID

+- B.S.
+Degree in Accounting with Data Science Cluster
-- 3.8 Major GPA
+- 3.86 Major GPA
+- 3.84 Overall GPA

 ## Related Experience

 ### Internships

-`January 2028 - June 2028`
-__Pacific Northwest National Lab__, Richland, WA

-- Worked on novel methods for soil sampling to reduce laboratory measurements
-- Used R and Visual Sample Plan to establish new sampling algorithms
-- Published a journal article in Environmental Quality.
+`May 2020 - September 2020`
+__CBIZ MHM__, Bakersfield, CA

+- Created analyses of client's source documents for use in court hearings.
+- Traced client's financial accounts and compiled summaries for use by managers and partners.
+- Validated tax returns and court documents before use by managers and partners in court.

 ### Data Science Lead